 Behind or in Front of the Muscle

-Breast implants can be placed in a “pocket” either behind (deep to) the pectoralis major muscle on the chest wall (subpectoral or submuscular) or directly in front of it (submammary).
+Breast implants can be placed in a “pocket” either behind (deep to) the pectoralis major muscle on the chest wall (subpectoral or submuscular) or directly in front of it (submammary or pre-pectoral).
 The appearance and dynamics of the breasts are quite different between these two locations as are the consequences of gravity, weight fluctuations, implant size and time.
 The most significant advantages for placing the implants in a submuscular pocket include:

 - Mammograms are usually more easily and accurately read versus when implants are situated in front of the muscle (submammary).

 - The risk for developing capsular contracture (hardness of the breast caused by the formation of scar tissue around the implants) is lower.

 - There is a greater amount of soft tissue coverage of the implant which translates into a decreased risk and extent of visible rippling as seen on the skin as well as buffering the ability to feel the implant.

 - A superior and more natural interface is present between the implant and chest wall allowing for a more normal appearance rather than a fake, very round look.